SquareGPS/navixy-api/docs/backend-api/resources/tracking/map_layer.md

 #### errors

-* 233 (No data file) – if file part is missing.
+* 233 - No data file – if file part is missing.
-* 234 (Invalid data format) – if file has wrong mime type.
+* 234 - Invalid data format – if file has wrong mime type.
-* 242 (Validation error) – if uploaded file is not valid KML.
+* 242 - Validation error – if uploaded file is not valid KML.
-* 268 (Over quota) – if the user's quota for map layers exceeded.
+* 268 - Over quota – if the user's quota for map layers exceeded.

 ### update